 We may be able to help you with a DHP award if you are receiving Housing Benefit, but the amount of benefit you receive is not enough to cover your rent payments and you are struggling to make up the shortfall.
-For more information, see our DHP page.
+For more information, see our Single Discretionary Award page.

 This is local Scheme that was introduced in April 2013 which replaced the Community Care Grant and Crisis Fund elements of the Social Fund.
-For more information, see our Local Assistance Scheme.
+For more information, see our Single Discretionary Award page.

 PIP started to replace Disability Living Allowance (DLA) for people aged 16 to 64 from 8th April 2013.
 For more information, see the Government's Personal Independence Payments page.

 This limits the amount of Housing Benefit that can be paid for those who live in social housing and who are under-occupying their home.